DavideGalilei/articles/001-prevent-race-conditions/README.md

 Out[7]: 10
 ```

-The script is supposed to sent 100 concurrent requests to the API at once.
+The script is supposed to send 100 concurrent requests to the API at once.
 I fetched the views before and after making 100 requests, and I noticed that the difference is just 2, instead of 100.
 Bingo!

 As I search for a solution online I stumble on an old answer from a forum, telling me to “lock the record row-wise with `SELECT FOR UPDATE`”.
 It makes sense, I remember learning locks in my classes, so I assume databases must have a similar built-in function.